felipedinisz/Kindle-conversor/README.md

 This tool solves that:

 * Converts PDFs to EPUB or AZW3 with custom metadata and covers
 * Automatically detects your Kindle for USB delivery
 * Supports EPUB email delivery for seamless wireless transfer

 ---

 ## ⚙️ Features

 * Convert PDFs to AZW3 or EPUB using Calibre’s `ebook-convert`
 * Add custom title, author, and cover image
 * Automatically logs all conversions
 * Send files to Kindle:

   * 📤 USB (any supported format)
   * ✉️ Email (EPUB only)

 ---

 ## 📦 Requirements

 * Python 3.7+
 * [Calibre](https://calibre-ebook.com/download) installed (with `ebook-convert` accessible)
+* [Ghostscript](https://ghostscript.com/download/) — **optional but recommended** for PDF preprocessing to improve compatibility and reduce file size

 Install Python dependencies: